AneekRahman/jstyling/docs/index.md

 # Benefits

 - Easy and readable syntax
-- IT'S JUST ONE JS FILE
+- IT'S JUST ONE JS FILE, NO CSS
 - Extremely lightweight: Only 1.2kB (500B gzipped!)

 # CDN